Tag Archives: new england

 I’m spending a few days in Connecticut on family business and thought I would take the opportunity to get some photography in at the same time.
 Obviously the river in February is a little cold and nope, I’m not going to take the polar plunge and even test the water temperature.

-Clearing up an Overcast Day in Lightroom
+Photo Editing An Overcast Day in Lightroom

 Lightroom 4 screen shot (click for larger image)

-On the left side of the screen shot there are User Presets.
+On the left side of the Adobe Lightroom screen shot there are User Presets.
 Presets are saved adjustments you can use again for an image of the same type.
 For example overexposed images in bright sun is called “Dim the Summer Sun” or “Bright and Sharp” for an underexposed image.
 Once a preset is saved it can adjusted and resaved under the same name.
 Presets save time when you have a batch of images under the same lighting that require the same adjustment.

 Below is the straight out of camera shot and the resulting end photo in Lightroom.